Gjivai Zechiël

-Gjivai Zechiël (born 1 June 2004) is a Dutch footballer who plays as a midfielder for club FC Utrecht on loan from Feyenoord.
+Gjivai Zechiël (born 1 June 2004) is a Dutch footballer who plays as a midfielder for club Feyenoord.

 Club career

 Zechiël is a youth product of the Dutch clubs Swift Boys, XerxesDZB and Sparta Rotterdam, before moving to the youth academy of Feyenoord in 2018.
 On 5 April 2022, he signed his first professional contract with Feyenoord until 2025.
 On 27 August 2023, Zechiël made his professional debut for Feyenoord, coming in a substitute in a 6–1 league win over Sparta Rotterdam.
-He made his debut for the club in the UEFA Champions League appearing as a second-half substitute in a 3-1 home defeat to Red Bull Salzburg on 6 November 2024.
+He made his debut for the club in the UEFA Champions League appearing as a second-half substitute in a 3–1 home defeat to Red Bull Salzburg on 6 November 2024.

 On 4 February 2025, Zechiël returned to Sparta Rotterdam on loan until the end of the season, the club he had previously been at between 2012 and 2018.
-He made his debut for the club on 8 February 2025, as a second-half substitute in a 3-0 away loss to Feyenoord.
-He scored his first goal for the club in a 3-0 away win on 29 March 2025 against Fortuna Sittard.
+He made his debut for the club on 8 February 2025, as a second-half substitute in a 3–0 away loss to Feyenoord.
+He scored his first goal for the club in a 3–0 away win on 29 March 2025 against Fortuna Sittard.

 International career

 Zechiël was called up to the Netherlands U19s for a set of 2022 UEFA European Under-19 Championship qualification matches in September 2022.

-He featured for the Netherlands national under-21 football team in a 3-3 draw against Slovakia U21 in friendly match on 21 November 2024, scoring the third Dutch goal on the day as they came from 3-1 down.
+He featured for the Netherlands national under-21 football team in a 3–3 draw against Slovakia U21 in friendly match on 21 November 2024, scoring the third Dutch goal on the day as they came from 3–1 down.

+In September 2026, Zechiël was included in the senior Netherlands squad for the first time, ahead of the start of the 2026–27 UEFA Nations League.